pavs2003/Deepfake-detection-mesonet/README.md

-A git commit created to see the changes using DJANGO API framework, and i have uploaded some of the existing files as well to get the predicted result.
+A git commit created to see the changes using DJANGO REST API framework, and i have uploaded some of the existing files as well to get the predicted result.

 [Jekyll]: https://jekyllrb.com